Preface

 Throughout this book, we call that substrate **energy**.

-Static energy, in the sense developed in what follows, would be inert and
+energy, in the sense developed in what follows, could not be experienced.
+What

-reaches us are the effects of its redistribution.
-By registering those
+reaches us are the effects of the redistribution of energy.
+By registering

 This is not a limitation to be overcome.
 What we have access to is the